iskenyildiz/BLOG/VLAN_Trunk.md

 ## VLAN20: 192.168.20.2 192.168.20.3

+Each server will have both a VLAN10 IP and VLAN20 IP.

 We won't be doing VLAN routing so communications will only be between the IPs inside the same VLAN.

 First start the system and open switch terminal.